 Print Get Citation Citation Disclaimer: These citations have been automatically generated based on the information we have and it may not be 100% accurate.
 Please consult the latest official manual style if you have any questions regarding the format accuracy.
-AMA Citation Leet D, Ramjaun A. Leet D, Ramjaun A Leet, Donna, and Aliya Ramjaun.
-"Quick Take: Association Between Preoperative Opioid and Benzodiazepine Prescription Patterns and Mortality After Noncardiac Surgery."
+AMA Citation Leet D, Ramjaun A. Leet D, & Ramjaun A Leet, Donna, and Aliya Ramjaun.
+Quick Take: Association Between Preoperative Opioid and Benzodiazepine Prescription Patterns and Mortality After Noncardiac Surgery.
 2 Minute Medicine, 3 July 2019.
-McGraw-Hill, New York, NY, 2019.
-AccessSurgery. http://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=479972§ionid=221422813 MLA Citation Leet D, Ramjaun A. Leet D, Ramjaun A Leet, Donna, and Aliya Ramjaun..
+McGraw-Hill, 2019.
+AccessSurgery. https://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=479972§ionid=221422813APA Citation Leet D, Ramjaun A. Leet D, & Ramjaun A Leet, Donna, and Aliya Ramjaun.
+(2019).
+Quick take: association between preoperative opioid and benzodiazepine prescription patterns and mortality after noncardiac surgery.
+(2019).
+2 minute medicine.
+McGraw-Hill. https://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=479972§ionid=221422813.MLA Citation Leet D, Ramjaun A. Leet D, & Ramjaun A Leet, Donna, and Aliya Ramjaun.
 "Quick Take: Association Between Preoperative Opioid and Benzodiazepine Prescription Patterns and Mortality After Noncardiac Surgery."
-2 Minute Medicine New York, NY: McGraw-Hill, 2019, http://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=479972§ionid=221422813.
+2 Minute Medicine McGraw-Hill, 2019, https://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=479972§ionid=221422813.
 Download citation file: RIS (Zotero) EndNote BibTex Medlars ProCite RefWorks Reference Manager Mendeley © Copyright Clip Full Chapter Figures Only Tables Only Videos Only Supplementary Content Top Quick Take: Association Between Preoperative Opioid and Benzodiazepine Prescription Patterns and Mortality After Noncardiac Surgery by Donna Leet, Aliya Ramjaun Listen +Originally published by 2 Minute Medicine® (view original article).
 Reused on AccessMedicine with permission. +Strategies to amend clinician prescription patterns are of critical importance in addressing opioid abuse and opioid-related deaths across the United States.
 One potential approach involves targeting opioid-prescription practices in the perioperative period.
 However, little is known about the outcomes of patients who are prescribed opioids and other high-risk medications such as benzodiazepines in the perioperative period.
 In this retrospective cohort study, 42,170 non-cardiac surgical cases were studied to evaluate the impact of opioid and benzodiazepine prescriptions filled within 6 months preoperatively on short- and long-term survival.
 Of these cases, 17.7% had prescriptions for opioids only, 7.4% had prescriptions for benzodiazepines only, and 6.2% had prescriptions for both medications.
 At baseline, patients who received preoperative prescriptions for either opioids, benzodiazepines, or both had a higher incidence of comorbidities and were more likely to have an intermediate or high frailty score.
 Researchers found that both 30-day and 1-year mortality rates were greater in those who received preoperative prescriptions for both opioids and benzodiazepines compared with other groups (30-day mortality for opioids and benzodiazepines 3.3%, opioids only 1.2%, benzodiazepines only 1.8%, neither medication 1.4%, p<0.001 between all groups; 1-year mortality for opioids and benzodiazepines 11.1%, opioids only 5.6%, benzodiazepines 8.5%, neither medication 4.8%, p<0.001 between all groups).
 When compared with propensity-matched controls that received no preoperative medications, however, there was no difference in 30-day or long-term mortality for those with a preoperative prescription for opioids only (30-day: 1.3% vs, 1.0%, p=0.23; long-term: HR 1.12, 95% CI 1.01 to 1.24, p=0.03).
 Similarly, there was no significant difference in 30-day or long-term mortality when assessing benzodiazepines only (30-day: 1.9% vs 1.5%, p=0.32; long-term: HR 1.11, 95% CI 0.98 to 1.26, p=0.11).
 Finally, researchers found that those who filled opioid or benzodiazepine prescriptions preoperatively were more likely to consume these medications postoperatively (opioids only 43%, benzodiazepines only 23%, both 66%) compared with patients who filled neither prescription (12%) (p<0.001 for all).
 In summary, this study suggests that preoperative opioid and benzodiazepine prescription fills within 6 months of surgery may be associated with increased short- and long-term mortality, as well as persistent postoperative opioid consumption.
 This underlines the importance of developing interventions to limit the potential harm of these medications in perioperative settings. +Click to read the study in JAMA Surgery +©2019 2 Minute Medicine, Inc. All rights reserved.
 No works may be reproduced without expressed written consent from 2 Minute Medicine, Inc. Inquire about licensing here.
 No article should be construed as medical advice and is not intended as such by the authors or by 2 Minute Medicine, Inc.